Knowledge base

 - Breadcrumb and denomination of the Mail Service (possibly renamed as in this example).

-- Mail Service management menu, allows actions that the point j of the previous table does not allow.
+- Mail Service management menu, allows actions that point j of the previous table does not allow.

 - Create additional email addresses (or order first if the quota is not sufficient) on the same domain.